MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 6. Enter a unique name for the workflow.

 We recommend that the name include your company name and the type of document the workflow is for.
-For example, if you’re configuring a workflow for purchase orders created in the Fabrikam sample company, you may want to name the workflow “Fabrikam Purchase Orders.”
+For example, if you're configuring a workflow for purchase orders created in the Fabrikam sample company, you may want to name the workflow "Fabrikam Purchase Orders."

 1. Enter the description of the workflow.